Complementary Care Providers

 I am the bridge to the client’s higher self which I define as the heart centre.

-If and only if the client is engaged in the process and wishes me to see, hear or feel something, will I be able to.
+If and only if the client is engaged in the process and wishes me to see, hear or feel their story, will I be able to.

-Only when the client is open to me telling them what I am seeing, hearing or feeling will I do so.
+Only when the client is open to me telling them what I am seeing, hearing or feeling with respect to the story they are trying to release will I do so.

 I am not, nor do I have any desire to be a knower – claircognicent.
 I am a proud clairsentient.